OasisDigital/ng-doc-portal/libs/ng-doc-portal/README.md

 This package is meant to be used in tangent with the `@oasisdigital/ng-doc-portal-plugin` package inside of an Nx Workspace.

-Please reference `https://www.npmjs.com/package/@oasisdigital/ng-doc-portal-plugin` to see the full getting started guide.
+Please reference the [ng-doc-portal-plugin](https://www.npmjs.com/package/@oasisdigital/ng-doc-portal-plugin) package to see the full getting started guide.

 ## Installation